atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ## Meta-analysis files

-The meta-analysis results are in a similarly structured file:
+The meta-analysis results are in a similarly structured file which can be obtained as such:
 ```
 meta_mt = hl.read_matrix_table(get_meta_analysis_results_path())
 ```
+By default, this function imports the "high-quality" meta-analyses, which are meta-analyses of only ancestry groups passing all [QC filters](https://pan.ukbb.broadinstitute.org/docs/qc#quality-control-of-summary-statistics).
+Naturally these meta-analyses are only available for those phenotypes for which at least two ancestries passed all QC (since a requirement for QC PASS is that a trait passes QC in EUR and at least one other ancestry).
+If interested in meta-analyses of all ancestries for which GWAS was run for a given phenotype, import using `hl.read_matrix_table(get_meta_analysis_results_path(filter_pheno_h2_qc=False))`.

-Here, the results are provided in an array, which includes the all-available-population meta-analysis in the 0th element `meta_mt.meta_analysis[0]` and leave-one-out meta-analyses in the remainder of the array.
+Both versions of the meta-analysis table have results provided in an array, which includes the all-available-population meta-analysis in the 0th element `meta_mt.meta_analysis[0]` and leave-one-out meta-analyses in the remainder of the array.
 ```
 Entry fields:
     'meta_analysis': array<struct {